unimapper/unimapper.github.io/docs/reference/query.md

 ## Built-in queries

 ### find ( `string` property1, `string` property2 .. )
 Get all records as entity collection.
-You can use following filters:
+You can use following options:
 - where()
 - orWhere()
 - whereAre()